LightRiver3010/Code-Clicker/Dev-Journal.md

 *DEV JOURNAL*

 Nov.
+14 PM -
+Made some functional progress.
+I sucessfully (mostly) implemented the improt and export of game data.
+The only problem is, I did it in a very hard-coded way, so that each file is exported and read-in individually.
+Obviously, this is not the way to go.
+Instead, I will take time tomorrow to learn how to use dictionaries (are they still called dictionaries??) in JavaScript and use those instead for importing/exporting data.
+It turns out that you have to actually know how to use JavaScript when creating a browser game.
+Who would've thunk it??

+Nov.
 11 PM -
 Made some interesting progress.
 Using what I learned yesterday, I implemented a super simple settings menu.
 I'll add more to it in the future, but I figured that it was something that would be necessary eventually.
 I still have a few bugs to fix, but the project isn't looking too bad right now.
 It's as if each day I add another cool thing to it.
 It's fun!